What are my rights?

 If you have a monitor.
 If you have a monitor, they must sign this form.
 Re-visit our discussion above on monitors to decide whether you want or need to have one.

 If an adult wants to be represented but is physically unable to sign the agreement.
 Someone else can sign on an adult’s behalf.
 This person can’t be a witness, a representative, or an alternate.
 The person signing on behalf of the adult must sign the representation agreement and this form.
-Their signature of the agreement and form must be witnessed.
+Their signature on the agreement and form must be witnessed.
 The adult who wants to be represented must be present at the signing, and direct the agreement to be signed.

 Except for the fourth form, each person who signs one of these forms must confirm that they’ve read certain sections of the Representation Agreement Act.
 You'll find the relevant sections referenced in each form.
 View a current version of this Act on CanLII.

-Your agreement will be most effective if your representative knows what you like, don’t like and want.
+Your agreement will be most effective if your representative knows what you like, don’t like, and want.
 So once you’ve both signed the agreement, sit down and talk to them!
 Your representative is there to help your voice be heard.

 If you’re experiencing a decline in memory or cognition, it’s best to have that conversation early on.
 Knowing your goals and values will better prepare your representative to make decisions for you in the future.